cherryisaac/Simple-Calculator/03_CSS_Grid/exercise/README.md

 ## Evaluation criteria and functional requirements

 * Your page displays using Live Server within Visual Studio Code.
-* Your page shows different layouts for the screen widths defined in the requirements.
+* Your page shows different layouts for the screen widths defined in the requiremenpm nts.
 * All tests pass as expected.

 ## Getting started